Cover photo by https://unsplash.com/@manucosen

 I often hear other non-Japanese people say "You will always just be seen as a foreigner".
 No matter how good your Japanese is or what you know about the culture, no one will make deep friendships with you or you will always be acknowledged as different.
 I find that often, but not always, this sentiment comes from people who don't have very good Japanese.
 I want to make something clear.

-If you have non-conversational Japanese, it is very likely that could be the case.
-If we're talking about the government's infamous perspective that people born-and-raised in Japan aren't Japanese unless a parent was, that's absolutely correct (and tremendously shitty for those people at times).
+If you have non-conversational Japanese, that could likely be the case.
+If we're talking about the government's infamous perspective that people born and raised in Japan aren't Japanese unless a parent was, that is correct (and tremendously shitty for those people at times).
 If you mean that every time you go to a store, people will assume you don't speak Japanese until proven otherwise / you'll get the English menu because they assume you need one to have a pleasant experience / people will try to practice their English on you as soon as you meet - I am in 100% agreement.

 I can't speak to other people's experiences, but I live a lot of my personal and work life using Japanese.
 I learned in Osaka, so I speak like a person from that area, and I can tell you with absolute certainty that people have straight-up forgotten that I wasn't Japanese and I don't look even remotely Japanese.
 Not even a little.

 I've had more than one friend be surprised when we went out and they handed me the English menu, and when I told them it's because I don't look Japanese they laughed and said they forgot.